Charleroi Light Metro: History

-The Charleroi Pre-metro was planned in the 1960s as a 52 km network, consisting of eight branch lines radiating from a central downtown loop and no less than 69 stations.
+The Charleroi metro was planned in the 1960s as a 52 km network, consisting of eight branch lines radiating from a central downtown loop and no less than 69 stations.
 If completed as planned, this would have been the largest metro system in the Benelux region.

 In the 1960s, Charleroi already had an extensive tramway network, operated by both SNCV and STIC, but trams were starting to be replaced by buses as those were supposedly more flexible, were cheaper to operate and were perceived as more modern.
-The pre-metro network was meant to offer trams a second life by providing a fast and comfortable mass transit system, while removing them from the street.
+The metro network was meant to offer trams a second life by providing a fast and comfortable mass transit system, while removing them from the street.

 Full completion of the initial project was envisioned between 1992 and 1994.
 As a general rule, plans called for tracks to be at ground level, on dedicated infrastructure (separated from the street).
 If not possible, priority was given to viaducts, and tunnels were considered as the last option, except in Charleroi downtown or in densely populated areas.

 The first section opened on 21 June 1976, between Sud and Villette (which was the first metro station in Belgium to be built on a viaduct).
-These were served by what would eventually become line 89 of the original premetro system.
+These were served by what would eventually become line 89 of the original light metro system.

 Piges and Ouest were opened 4 years later, on 30 June 1980.
 Each time a new section was inaugurated, trams would transit through it before going back to the street for the remainder of their journey.

-Stations Beaux-Arts, Dampremy, and the section between Morgnies and Paradis were opened on 24 May 1983.
+Stations Palais, Dampremy, and the section between Morgnies and Paradis were opened on 24 May 1983.
 Pétria followed on 24 May 1986.
 The same year, works were completed on a first section of the Châtelet branch (until Centenaire station), however this branch has never been put into service.

 The remaining stations on the Anderlues branch (Providence, De Cartier, Moulin and Fontaine) were opened on 22 August 1992.
-One week later, on 28 August, a first section of the Gilly branch (from the downtown loop until Gilly)) was inaugurated, along with the Waterloo station on the downtown loop.
+One week later, on 28 August, a first section of the Gilly branch (from the downtown loop until Gilly) was inaugurated, along with the Waterloo station on the downtown loop.
 At the time, infrastructure beyond Gilly to Soleilmont was in various stages of completion, but not in service.
 54 was created to serve the new branch.